 UB will not approve nor license the use of the UB name or marks in connection with certain products.
 They include, but are not limited to, the following:

 The above list is not exhaustive.
 Other items may also be prohibited.
 Also, any use of names of organizations or businesses in conjunction with UB’s trademarks is subject to the approval of the Trademarks and Licensing Program.

 If you have questions, please contact the Trademarks and Licensing Program.

 The University at Buffalo is in compliance with New York State's sweatshop legislation (Chapter 350 of the Laws of 2002), amendments of 2003, and related State University (SUNY) policy.
-Responding to the law and policy, UB requires each competitive bidder for State procurement of apparel and sports equipment to:
+Specific SUNY policies are located at:

 As a result of the legislation and policy, bidders on State purchase contracts for UB apparel and sports equipment may be deemed by the University Purchasing Department as "not responsible" if a prospective vendor fails to certify compliance or fails to provide information sufficient to determine compliance on University request.
 Documentation will be requested by the University when: